Kemar101/HT16K33/README.md

 # Mechanical Assembly
 <img src="https://raw.githubusercontent.com/Kemar101/HT16K33/master/fullc.jpg" width="300" />

-Attach [here](https://github.com/Kemar101/HT16K33/blob/master/kemar2.cdr) is a link to the CorelDraw file for the case After obtaining the corel file and finding a company to lazer cut assemblying the case is simple.
+Attach [here](https://github.com/Kemar101/HT16K33/blob/master/kemar2.cdr) is a link to the CorelDraw file for the case.
+After obtaining the corel file and finding a company to lazer cut assemblying the case is simple.
 The case on it own snaps into place and can be disassemble and reassemble eazy.
 The raspberry pi can sit in the case or can be screwed down at the bottom.